josephmarch/geological-survey/README.md

 The content of Leaflet-Step-1 (which is currently identical to the content of Leaflet-Step-2) was copied to main as well (appearing as index.html and a static folder containing needed css and js data).
 The reason for this was to allow github pages to run the data from Leaflet-Step-1 as a webpage at the below location.

 https://josephmarch.github.io/leaflet-challenge/

+This data shows earthquakes for the past month.